AWS Compute Fundamentals

 The course then had a slight change of focus as I moved onto Auto Scaling and temporarily away from Elastic Load Balancing.
 I began by explaining what EC2 Auto Scaling was and here I covered the following.
 Auto Scaling is a mechanism that automatically allows you to increase or decrease your EC2 resources to meet the demand based off of custom defined metrics and thresholds.
 Using metrics, you can automatically add and remove instances as and when load both increases and decreases.
 By scaling your resources back helps you to optimize the cost of your EC2 fleet.
 Advantages of Auto Scaling include automation, with the provisioning and removal of instances, greater customer satisfaction, through reliable and stable infrastructure, and cost reduction thanks to scaling-in policies.

 This then led me onto the next lecture where I discussed the different components of Auto Scaling.
 The main components are covered with the Launch Configuration and Launch Template in addition to the Auto Scaling group.
 The Launch Configuration or Launch Template define how an Auto Scaling group builds new EC2 instances, and the Launch Template provides additional features over the launch configuration including versioning and simplifies your auto scaling configuration.
 The Auto Scaling Group defines the desired capacity and other limitations of the group using scaling policies and which Availability Zones the Group should scale resources in.
-I then performed a demonstration in this lecture on how to create the launch configuration and template in addition to auto scaling groups so you could see how they work constructed.
+I then performed a demonstration in this lecture on how to create the launch configuration and template in addition to auto scaling groups so you could see how they were constructed.

 In the final lecture I touched on some points relating to how both ELBs and EC2 Auto Scaling can be used in conjunction with each other and here I explained that both ELB and Auto Scaling goes hand in hand to provide optimal efficiency from both a performance and cost perspective.
 However one without the other can cause an operation burden.
 When you want to associate an ALB or NLB to an auto scaling group, you actually associate the auto scaling group with the target group.
 When you attach a classic load balancer, the EC2 fleet will be registered directly with the load balancer.
 That now brings me to the end of this lecture and to the end of this course.
 You should now have a full understanding of AWS Elastic Load Balancing and EC2 Auto Scaling to help you build elastic, reliable, efficient and cost optimized EC2 solutions within your VPC.